Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What are constants ?
 Constants are name given to variables that can't be modified once initialized.

+What is Precedence in OOP?
+Precedence denotes the order in which an operator perform the operation.

+What is Associativity in OOP?
+When operators have same precedence, then associativity will determine the order of execution.

 What is HTML?<br>
 HTML stands for Hypertext Markup Language, where hypertext is the ability to turn a piece of text into a hyperlink that HTML makes it so that viewer can visit any document.